armodarres/data_projects/regressions/readme.md

 Understanding the differences between these methods is crucial for selecting the right one for your regression tasks.
 While **Linear Regression** is a good starting point, the regularization techniques of **Ridge**, **Lasso**, and **Elastic Net** can significantly improve model performance, especially when dealing with high-dimensional datasets or multicollinearity.

 For practical implementation, tuning of the regularization parameters (`λ1`, `λ2`) through **cross-validation** is often essential to ensure the best model performance.

+---

+## Wage Study Implementation

+The notebooks attached are examples of these methods.

+One shows how these slection methods can work well in causal inference settings where interactions and exponential terms are used.
+It compares and contrasts estimates, errors, and stablilty of each method.
+The other aims to show how under different simulated scenarios, these models perform (dense vs sparse coefficients).